Free Press

 Welcome to the Free Press Book Club!

-Each month, we will choose a novel and share it on this page, as well as in an email to those who have registered to participate.
-We’ll send a couple of follow up notes to check in on your progress and suggest a few discussion topics and questions to think about as you go.
+Each month, we choose a novel and share it on this page, as well as in an email to those who have registered to participate.
+We send a couple of follow-up notes to check in on your progress and suggest a few discussion topics and questions to think about as you go.

-At the end of the month, we’ll all gather to participate in a livestream book club meeting, hosted by our books editor, Ben Sigurdson, or one of our pals from McNally Robinson Booksellers, as well as the author of the book.
+At the end of the month, we gather to participate in a livestream book club meeting, hosted by our books editor, Ben Sigurdson, or one of our pals from McNally Robinson Booksellers, as well as the author of the book.

-You’ll be able to submit questions ahead of time, or drop them into one of the live chat boxes during the meeting.
-(And don’t worry, we’ll provide an easy-to-access link to the stream, so all you have to do is click.)
+You can submit questions ahead of time, or drop them into one of the live chat boxes during the meeting.
+(And don’t worry, we provide an easy-to-access link to the stream, so all you have to do is click.)

-Right now, our focus is on local authors of varying genres and backgrounds, so we hope you’re excited to dive in.
+Our focus is on local authors of varying genres and backgrounds, and we hope you’re excited to dive in.

 The Book